hasmhib/unit4-2024/README.md

 This line of code return ```render_template('movie_reddit.html', username=username, results=movies, user_id=user_id)``` uses the ```render_templat```e function from Flask to generate and return an HTML page.
 The ```render_template``` function takes the template file name, in this case ```'movie_reddit.html'```, and passes the provided variables to it: ```username``` (the currently logged-in user's name), ```results``` (a list of movies from the database), and ```user_id``` (the currently logged-in user's ID).
 This allows the template to dynamically display these variables stored in python file, such as the user's name, the list of movies, and user-specific actions.
 Using ```render_template``` helps separate the presentation logic (HTML) from the application logic (Python), making the code more maintainable and is benefitable for future develops.

-Here is my first attempt of an use of Dynamic Rendering inside ```movie_reddit.html``` using the code above：
+Here is my first attempt of an use of Dynamic Rendering inside ```movie_reddit.html``` using the code above： To display the value of the ```r``` variable in the HTML signup file, I use template tags provided by the Jinja2 templating engine used by Flask.
+The most common template tag is {{ }}, which allows me to output the value of a variable.
+Here's an example of how I use template tags in my HTML files:

 ```.py
 {% for r in results %}